rossta/rossta.github.com/source/blog/2020-05-17-webpacker-output-analysis-with-webpack-bundle-analyzer.html.md

 module.exports = environment
 ```

-Note that the plugin is incorporated into the webpack config only with the environment variable `WEBPACK_ANALYZE=true` so it is only added to the configuration as an opt-in feature.
+Note that the plugin is incorporated into the webpack config only with the environment variable `WEBPACK_ANALYZE=true`, so it is only added to the configuration as an opt-in feature.

 To visualize the production build, run this command instead:
 ```sh
 WEBPACK_ANALYZE=true RAILS_ENV=production NODE_ENV=production ./bin/webpack
 ```

 You could even run the analyzer server alongside your webpack-dev server with `WEBPACK_ANALYZE=true ./bin/webpack-dev-server` to get instant feedback.
-Just keep in mind that the bundle analysis while in development mode will yield different results from the the production build.
+Keep in mind that the bundle analysis while in development mode will yield different results from the production build.

 #### Rails template